weikailin/cs3120-toc/0-syllabus.md

   by yourself and understand everything in it.
 We trust and expect students to follow these policies vigilantly.

-**Preview and reflection.**
+**Pre-reading and reflection.**
-This course (and actually many courses) encourages you to think about the goals and purposes of the course material.
+This course (and actually many courses) encourages reading and thinking indepedently.
-For each week, we will post some partial preview material of the coming week at least on Monday afternoon (ideally the previous Friday).
+For each week, we will post some pre-reading material of the coming week at least on Monday afternoon (ideally the previous Friday).
 The materials may be a textbook section or an online video, but they shall be short and readable in 10-20 minutes.
-You shall read / watch them and submit a short summary of preview, one paragraph at most, before the Tuesday meeting.
-The preview shall be submitted online and before the class.
+You shall read / watch them and submit a short summary, one paragraph at most, before the Tuesday meeting.
+The summary shall be submitted online and before the class.
-After the Thursday in class meeting, you will be asked to reflect on and recall the course material during week, and you shall write a short reflection.
+After the Thursday in class meeting, you will be asked to reflect on the material of the past week, and you shall write a short reflection.

-We require you to submit totally 15 previews and reflections, and the total is capped at 15.
-While you do not get extra points after 15, you are still encouraged to submit.
+We require you to submit a total of 15 pre-reading summaries and reflections (counted together) during the semester.
+The total is capped at 15.
+Ideally, your summaries and reflections will become your big picture of this course.
+Hence, while you do not get extra points after 15, you are still encouraged to submit.

 <!--
 **Quizzes.** We will have regular quizzes due most Wednesday at 9:59pm